fhd-codes/aws-ec2-setup/README.md

 $ sudo apt-get remove nodejs
 $ nvm install 16.15.1
 ```

+> *Note* that this will only install node in the current session of EC2.
+If you close the terminal and run again, you have to install node again.
+> To install it permanantely, you have to create *Amazon Machine Image (AMI)* from that instance.

 ## Installing Python and PIP on the EC2 intance

 Check if the python is currently installed or not?